What Is Your Name, in the United States. interview installation

 iPad, steel, video in loop.
 Dec 2022

-The video installation, “What is your name, in the United States” gathers the video documentation of interview series that I have done with Simranpreet Anand, Sunhong Kim, and Do Young Kim currently living in the United States but having their cultural roots in India and Korea.
-They talk about their experiences to introduce their names to others in the United States, coping with a “wrong” pronunciation or contradiction of their names.
-They confess that they have chosen to be a ghost or antagonist, by hiding their identities to comfort humans or teaching their names not to allow humans to approximate their identities at their convenience.
-In this way, I invite the powerless, unnamed, and unanchored to prove one’s own ability to do a speech.
-Aristotle said a being who can do speech is a political animal.
+The video installation, “What is your name, in the United States,” gathers the video documentation of an interview series that I have conducted with Simranpreet Anand, Sunhong Kim, and Do Young Kim, who currently live in the United States but have their cultural roots in India and Korea.
+They talk about their experiences introducing their names to others in the United States, coping with “wrong” pronunciations, or contradictions of their names.
+Their answers are varied.
+They smiled to comfort people or taught their “correct” names, not allowing others to approximate their identities at their convenience.
+I interpret them as ghosts and antagonists.

 Photo by Ben Zink